ELEMENTARY PARENT/STUDENT HANDBOOK

 • A release stating the nature of the medication, signed and dated by the doctor and also signed by the parent, must be provided.
 See Medication Authorization and Permission Form.

 • Medications administered at school must be in the original container and labeled.
 The day’s dosage must be sealed, labeled and have the student’s name attached.
-It shall be in an appropriate container, and kept in the school/nurse’s office.
+It shall be in an appropriate container, and kept in the school office.

-• The student shall come to the office for medication
+• The student shall come to the office for medication.

 • Because of the risk of students sharing medications, students may not carry medication of any kind to be self-administered at school.
 In the event a student is seriously at risk without an epi-pen or inhaler on his or her person, consideration will be given for a variance.

-• Students may not be given medicine prescribed for other family members
+• Students may not be given medicine prescribed for other family members.

 • The medication regulations apply to both prescription and non-prescription medications